hinto-janai/festival/src/README.md

 2. `Vec<Album>`
 3. `Vec<Song>`

-These 3 are completely seperate and contain relatively scoped data.
+These 3 are completely separate and contain relatively scoped data.

 Pros of having completely separate `Vec`'s:

 - Processing a _specific_ type of data is much easier, e.g: only iterating over `Album`'s
 - Lots of operations only need `Song` data and `collection.songs[0].title` is much prettier than `collection.artists[92].albums[3].songs[0].title`
-- Indicies refer to an "absolute" index, e.g: `collection.songs[0]` is the 1st song in the `Vec` containing ***all songs***, whereas in the nested version, it would be the 1st song within some particular `Album` belonging to some particular `Artist`.
+- Indices refer to an "absolute" index, e.g: `collection.songs[0]` is the 1st song in the `Vec` containing ***all songs***, whereas in the nested version, it would be the 1st song within some particular `Album` belonging to some particular `Artist`.
 - Multiple flat data structures are easier to reason about than their nested counterparts

 Cons:

 - All relational data is lost (embedding `Song` within `Album` within `Artist` "automatically" links them)
-- Using indicies instead of text keys means playlists/queues are connected with a _particular_ `Collection` and cannot be transferred
+- Using indices instead of text keys means playlists/queues are connected with a _particular_ `Collection` and cannot be transferred

 ## Keys
 `Key`'s are just simple wrappers around a `usize`, literally defined like so: